-

 Top Five Climate Porn

 In a previous post I mentioned my favorite short animation about the climate crisis.
 This time I propose a complete list of essential feature length documentaries in the same topic.
 For a documentary junkie like myself, it is quite challenging to keep the list to the strict minimum.
-But rest assured; here you will not find Read more
+But rest assured; here you will not find any slideshow-with-a-Nobel-prize telling you to change the lightbulbs.
+Read more

 -